perceptual-compensation/scrabble-solver/README.md

 # scrabble-solver
-A scrabble solver based on a GADDAG dictionary.
+A scrabble solver based on a DAGGAD dictionary.

 This is a project for getting familiar with Python.
 And secretly destroying at Scrabble.